rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 IMO, mindset and interest are very related terms.
 In this post I could almost use them interchangeably.
 IMO, it is more about interests then capabilities.

 A theorist primary interest is in the deductive reasoning.
 This implies an interest in the deductive itself.
 Deductive reasoning is often called top-down reasoning (general knowledge comes first).
 Formal reasoning (the pinnacle of deductive) has a very strong attraction for some individuals while being disliked by others.
 Some programmers dive deep into FP and learn formal reasoning.
 Sometimes a mathematician (this was the case with me) makes a career conversion and becomes a developer.
-Interest in the deductive is rather rare.
+Interest in the deductive and formal is rather rare, to many programmers formal methods are a foreign concept.

 In contrast, pragmatist primary interest is in accomplishing tasks at hand.
 Pragmatists will experiment and go empirical to get there.
 “When the going gets tough, the tough get empirical.”
 Real world complexity is rarely fully amendable to formal reasoning.
 Unfortunately pragmatists take a stronger stance on this, a pragmatist may think that formal reasoning is never useful.